-- When sanding, use 120 grit sandpaper for sanding the cabinets lightly — sand in the direction of the wood grain for best results.
+- Use 120 grit sandpaper for sanding the cabinets lightly — sand in the direction of the wood grain for best results.
 When going over with your second sanding, use a 220 grit sandpaper.

 - After sanding, wipe the surface clean and apply a wood conditioner.

-- Then, with the stain color of your choice, use a rag to work the stain into the grain of the wood.
+- Then use a rag to work the stain into the grain of the wood.
 Apply as many coats as necessary.

 - After the stain is dry, you’ll apply two coats of polyurethane to your cabinets for a clean, professional look.

-But according to the Woodworking Network’s annual survey of the Kitchen and Bath Industry Show, recently “paint and laminates have replaced wood as the dominant materials,” meaning we may not see as many staining jobs.
+But according to the Woodworking Network’s annual survey of the Kitchen and Bath Industry Show, “paint, and laminates have replaced wood as the dominant materials,” meaning we may not see as many staining jobs.

-There is no doubt that painting or staining your cabinets is labor and time intensive job.
+There is no doubt that painting or staining your cabinets is a labor and time-intensive job.
 There are obvious pros and cons when it comes to painting your cabinets.
 Not to mention deciding whether or not to hire for the job.
 But one thing is sure; there is no feeling like walking into your kitchen and having it look brand new.

-29% of homeowners who are starting a kitchen renovation in 2019 say it is a way to personalize a recent home purchase.
+In 2019, 29% of homeowners renovating their kitchen said it is a way to personalize a recent home purchase.
 7% say it is to improve resale value for their home.
 Regardless, painting is an easy and inexpensive way to add value and personalization to your kitchen.

 Show Me the Color

 When homeowners are looking to update their cabinets, there are a few sections they look into and taking more risks.
-“Many people are beginning to incorporate colored cabinets in kitchens while moving away from white cabinetry,” says Sara Ianniciello to Elle Decor.”
-Making a statement and creating a mood with cabinetry, like using deep or grey-washed blues and greens is in high demand.
+“Many people are beginning…to move away from white cabinetry,” says Sara Ianniciello to Elle Decor.”
+Using deep or gray-washed blues and greens to make a statement is popular.
 These can beautifully pair with fixtures and hardware in brass and other contrasting metals.”

-Though kitchens are starting to incorporate more color, white is still the favorite cabinet color with 43% of homeowners opting for this color.
+Though kitchens are starting to incorporate more color, white is still the favorite cabinet color.
+43% of homeowners choose white.
 Natural stain and wood are preferred by 25% of residents, while gray is having a moment with 11% of people.

 Another color that is having a moment and shining in kitchens is hunter green.
 This color is quite similar to PPG’s Color of the Year, Night Watch.
-Becky Shea tells Elle Decor “A hunter green kitchen garners a myriad of adjective from classic, welcoming, warm, cozy, luxe, best friend, especially when we introduce the use of walnut woods and leather door pulls to give a little pop.”
+Becky Shea tells Elle Decor, “hunter green kitchen garners a myriad of adjectives from classic, welcoming, warm, cozy, luxe, and best friend, especially when we introduce the use of walnut woods and leather door pulls to give a little pop.”